-When Andrew Carnegie founded the Carnegie Technical Schools on a 148 acre campus within Pittsburgh, Pennsylvania, he had one mission: to instill in others “to put their heart in [their] work.”.
-Since 1900, the school quickly grew to become one of the “New Ivies” of the 21st century due to its commitment to global research, award wining faculty, and innovation.
+When Andrew Carnegie founded the Carnegie Technical Schools on a 148-acre campus within Pittsburgh, Pennsylvania, he had one mission: to instill in others “to put their heart in [their] work.”.
+Since 1900, the school quickly grew to become one of the “New Ivies” of the 21st century due to its commitment to global research, award-wining faculty, and innovation.

-Carnegie Mellon was one of the very first institutions to establish a department of technology now known as School of Computer Science.
-The University offers a diverse number of interdisciplinary approach degree options to its undergraduate computer science majors including it’s Integrative Design, Arts, and Technology Network (IDEATE) program Students may blend computer science and the arts, computational biology, and music and technology or pursue the additional option of double majoring depending upon where individual interests lie.
-Courses for the Bachelor of Science in Computer Science degree option require students to minor within a second subject ensuring a well rounded educational background guaranteed to meet the changing and challenging demands of a career in technology.
+Carnegie Mellon was one of the very first institutions to establish a department of technology now known as the School of Computer Science.
+The University offers a diverse number of interdisciplinary approach degree options to its undergraduate computer science majors including its Integrative Design, Arts, and Technology Network (IDEATE) program Students may blend computer science and the arts, computational biology, and music and technology or pursue the additional option of double majoring depending upon where individual interests lie.
+Courses for the Bachelor of Science in Computer Science degree option require students to minor within a second subject ensuring a well-rounded educational background guaranteed to meet the changing and challenging demands of a career in technology.

 Listed as #10 on the Times Higher Education Worldwide University Rankings, the #11 Most Innovative University by the U.S. News and World Report, and #5 in the QS World University Rankings, Carnegie Mellon is a member of the elite Association of American Universities, the World Economic Forum Global Universities Leaders Forum, and Accreditation Board For Engineering and Technology (ABET).